jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 There are many different types of styli, mice, and pucks.
 All of them work to varying degrees, so if you are running into trouble, please send an email to the [mailing lists](mailing_lists "wikilink").

-Also, if you are having trouble with the stable build of linuxwacom, try the beta.
+If you are using the stable build of the [linuxwacom](linuxwacom "wikilink") backports, try the beta.
 Many of the tools have been recently added and have not yet been moved to the production release.

 Note, tilt is only supported with protocol V tablets, which include Intuos series and Cintiq 21UX/20WSX/12WX to date (July.
 31, 2009).
 Any